 Alcohol is one of the most used substances in the United States.
 However, you can find it at nearly any sporting event, club, or restaurant across the country.
 As a result, even those who are only using alcohol as a way to hang out with their friends can become addicted if they are not careful.
 Sadly, alcohol addiction and substance use can progressively destroy people’s lives.
 To prevent or repair the damage, help from a substance use treatment center is often necessary.
 To learn more about the options for alcohol addiction treatment in NC, contact Red Oak Recovery at 866.457.7590.

 Alcohol Treatment Programs Available

 However, in outpatient programs, clients don’t stay at rehab facilities.
 Instead, they continue living at home and visit the facility for treatment once or twice a week.
 The number of days they spend there depends on individual needs.
-However, rehab staff can plan sessions around a client’s personal schedule so they can still go to work or school.
+However, rehab staff can plan sessions around a client’s schedule so they can still go to work or school.

 Although people can initially enroll in outpatient care, most rehab centers prefer this program as step-down treatment.
-Consequently, outpatient clients are at risk for relapse because they can still access places where they previously abused drugs.
+Consequently, outpatient clients are at risk for relapse because they can still access places where they previously used drugs.
 However, a combination of these programs creates the ultimate recovery plan.

 An Alcohol Treatment Center’s Processes

 Understanding the process for alcohol treatment and knowing what to expect makes it much easier to get help and select the best treatment option.

 The first part of the process is an in-depth health assessment.
 A team of doctors and nurses perform the exam to determine which treatments work best for specific individuals.
 The checkup may include blood tests that establish addiction severity.
 Clients must also provide accurate information about themselves and their families in order to receive optimal care.